Mailchimp is a marketing automation platform founded in 2001 by a couple of American web designers: Ben Chestnut and Dan Kurzius.

 Like all automated systems, Mailchimp has some drawbacks, especially in light of the fact that, at twenty-plus years old, it is now one of the elder statesmen of email marketing automation.

-So, let’s conclude with a quick look at the pros and cons of using the Mailchimp abandoned cart email series.
+So, let’s conclude with a quick look at the pros and cons of using Mailchimp as software for abandoned cart email series.

 The Cons of Mailchimp for Abandoned Cart Email Series